andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 That solves our $ab^3$ problem, but now we have two negative $a^2b^2$s.
 That sucks.
 Both options failed us.
 It seems we're screwed.

-But before we get pulled into the Sough of Despond, lets see if we can pull any good form this.
+But before we get pulled into the Sough of Despond, lets see if we can pull any good from this.

 It turns out that to use this trick - the one which until now had felt pretty generally-awesome - you need to be working with an _odd_ power, because that gives you an odd number of terms to work with at the key step.
 If you're working with even powers, you're out of luck as you can't get the positives and negatives to match up.